johnolinda/relationships-small-group-study/01-the-nature-of-god.md

 ---
 layout: page
-title: Relationships and the Nature of God
+title: The Nature of God
 ---

 God is a community and created us to live in community so that we may be a reflection of him.
 I need to be properly involved in relationships, and I can only have satisfying relationships with others if I am in a right relationship with God.
-Therefore, Do I see and treat relationships as God intends for me to?
+Therefore, do I see and treat relationships as God intends for me to?

 ## Isolation vs. Immersion